ShaunCurtis/Blazr.VSA/Documents/Functional-Programming.md

 This article takes a very simple console application and walks through refactoring it using FP principles.
 Along the way, I'll gently introduce you to Monads.

-It's hard to remember that first point where you saw a chink of light in the otherwise unintelligible articles about Nomands, but this description sticks in my mind.
+It's hard to remember that first point where I saw a chink of light in the otherwise baffling articles about Nomads, but this description sticks in my mind.

 > FP is about computing a result.
 When you call a FP function you pass in a value and get back a result.
 There's no mutation of state, no side effects, and no changes to the input value.
 The function takes the input, applies a transform, and returns a new value.

+Looking back, I think it was the terminology that was most confusing.
+In OOP many of the terms used have somewhat different meanings.

 My implementation of FP is a library called *Blazr.Manganese*.
 It's based around two immutable types: `Result<T>` and `Result`.
 They represent the result of a computation, and handle errors and exceptions in a functional way.
+I use what I consider to be clearer, more descriptive terminology for the various FP patterns.
+There's no `Return`, `Map`, `Bind` or `Match` methods in `Result<T>`.

 ## The Elevated World